 do it in a way that will give a basis for a close cost estimate and help to preview the quality of the whole sequence before final rendering.

 Why is step better?
-Because it will render test frames spread evenly along the whole framerange.
+Because it will render test frames spread evenly across the whole frame range.
 This way it will take into account all the animation’s parts and their render times (think the classic Star Wars intro).

 EXAMPLE: If you want to render a frame range of 1 to 400, you can render every 20th frame as a step, so you will get 20 test frames spread evenly along the sequence.